Economy surged ahead of Omicron outbreak

 The UK’s economy was showing signs of leaving the pandemic behind it in November, before the Omicron variant of Covid-19 ripped through the country.

-During the month, gross domestic product (GDP) – a measure of all goods and services that were produced – rose by 0.9%.
+During the month, gross domestic product (GDP) – a measure of all goods and services that were produced – rose by 0.9 percent.

-It was considerably ahead of the 0.4% that had been predicted by analysts, according to an average compiled by Pantheon Macroeconomics.
+It was considerably ahead of the 0.4 percent that had been predicted by analysts, according to an average compiled by Pantheon Macroeconomics.

 The surge pushed GDP back above its pre-pandemic levels for the first time, the Office for National Statistics said.